EmbarkStudios/cargo-fetcher/README.md

 [![dependency status](https://deps.rs/repo/github/EmbarkStudios/cargo-fetcher/status.svg)](https://deps.rs/repo/github/EmbarkStudios/cargo-fetcher)
 [![Build Status](https://github.com/EmbarkStudios/cargo-fetcher/workflows/CI/badge.svg)](https://github.com/EmbarkStudios/cargo-fetcher/actions?workflow=CI)

 Alternative to `cargo fetch` for use in CI or other "clean" environments that you want to quickly bootstrap with the necessary crates to compile/test etc your project(s).

 ## Why?

-* You run CI jobs inside of [GCP](https://cloud.google.com/) and you want faster crates.io and git downloads so that your compute resources can be spent on the things that you actually care about.
+* You run many CI jobs inside of a cloud provider such as [GCP](https://cloud.google.com/) and you want to quickly fetch cargo registries and crates so that you can spend your compute resources on actually compiling and testing the code, rather than downloading dependencies.

 ## Why not?

-* You don't run CI inside of GCP.
-Currently `cargo-fetcher` only supports storing crates/git snapshots inside of [GCS](https://cloud.google.com/storage/) which means they can be located closer to the compute resources your CI is running on.
-PRs are of course welcome for adding additional storage backends though!
+* Other than the `fs` storage backend, the only supported backends are the 3 major cloud storage backends, as it is generally beneficial to store crate and registry information in the same cloud as you are running your CI jobs to take advantage of locality and I/O throughput.
 * `cargo-fetcher` should not be used in a typical user environment as it completely disregards various safety mechanisms that are built into cargo, such as file-based locking.
+* `cargo-fetcher` assumes it is running in an environment with high network throughput and low latency.

-## Features
+## Supported Storage Backends
 ### `gcs`

 The `gcs` feature enables the use of [Google Cloud Storage](https://cloud.google.com/storage/) as a backend.